Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

 coughing (yoga) could be a healthy lung exercise, related to laughing yoga,..
-^it's an immune response; the immune system triggers it, and we should welcome these "symptoms" to invite /healing|../, where suppression is /regression|../; it's an immune system /indicator|indication|observation|../ diseases don't cause any"-thing"; it's just the immune system /working|../, and includes allergies,..
+^it's an immune response; the immune system triggers it, and we should welcome these "symptoms" to invite /healing|../, where suppression is /regression|../; it's an immune system /indicator|indication|observation|../ diseases don't cause any"-thing"; it's just the immune system /working|../, and includes allergies,.. addiction is just habit, but there's some"-thing" else..;.. is aging an immune response to (sspace)ttime? mental diseases…

 sandfox.sh only does filesystem sandboxing i want a system, where programs negotiate c̄ me for all resources